-As a black person, when you immediately ask or expect a black business owner to “hook you up” it is a reflection of how you value that owner and their service.
+As a black person, when you immediately ask or expect a black business owner to “hook you up” or that what they offer should be free of charge is a reflection of how you value that owner and their service.
 Subliminally, it is a reflection of your own negative self-image.

 It’s based in being mentally conditioned in a way that makes it difficult for you to determine value.